 What about non photographing partners, friends and spouses?
 Can they join one of your Africa photo safaris?

-Side note: I am not only a wildlife photographer but I am also a safari guide and qualified Nature Conservationist and as such non-photographers will get the full safari experience as I share interesting facts and insights concerning Africa's wildlife and ecosystems.
+Side note: I am not only a wildlife photographer but I am also a safari guide and qualified Nature Conservationist and as such, non-photographers will get the full safari experience as I share interesting facts and insights concerning Africa's wildlife, people and ecosystems.